-The GATT has drawn up an inventory of more than 800 non-tariff measures.
-This GATT inventory shows that all countries have extensive non-tariff barriers.
-The U.S. is among the countries against which the most complaints have been levelled.
-One of the major tasks of the new round of multilateral trade negotiations will be to seek a reciprocal dismantling on non-tariff barriers by all countries (See section VIII also).
+The GATT has drawn up an inventory of more than 800 nontariff measures.
+This GATT inventory shows that all countries have extensive nontariff barriers.
+The United States is among the countries against which the most complaints have been leveled.
+One of the major tasks of the new round of multilateral trade negotiations will be to seek a reciprocal dismantling of nontariff barriers by all countries (see also Section VIII).

-Economic integration within the Common Market has already decreased the number and magnitude of non-tariff barriers previously erected by the Six.
-Since 1958 such technical barriers to trade as national subsidies to shipbuilding, the Italian statistical tax and various national and technical norms and standards have been harmonized, reduced or removed at Community level as part of the process of establishing a truly common market among the Six.
+Economic integration within the Common Market has already decreased the number and magnitude of nontariff barriers previously erected by the Six.
+Since 1958 such technical barriers to trade as national subsidies to shipbuilding, the Italian statistical tax and various national and technical norms and standards have been harmonized, reduced, or removed at Community level as part of the process of establishing a truly common market among the Six.
 This action was taken to facilitate intra-Community trade, but the effects are also beneficial for exports from all non-member countries.

-The Community's tax system based on value added tax (VAT) has sometimes been misunderstood and regarded as a non-tariff barrier.
-The VAT has been adopted by the Community as the most appropriate means of harmonizing the existing disparate European systems of indirect taxes, many of which had features which might have laid them open to being called non-tariff barriers.
-At the present time the member states apply differing VAT rates, but eventually these will be harmonized.
+been misunderstood and regarded as a nontariff barrier.
+The VAT has been adopted by the Community as the most appropriate means of harmonizing the existing disparate European systems of indirect taxes, many of which had features which might have laid them open to being called nontariff barriers.
+At the present time the Member States apply differing VAT rates, but eventually these will be harmonized.
 The VAT, like the sales tax which is used in 46 of the 50 American states, is an indirect tax.
 The trading rules of GATT permit border adjustments on indirect taxes so that foreign and domestic products compete on an equal footing.
 Thus both locally produced and imported goods are equally taxed when sold within the state or country, and taxes need not be paid on goods exported outside the state or country.
-This applies equally for the American state sales taxes, such as the 6% tax of Pennsylvania, and for the VAT.
+This applies equally for the American state sales taxes, such as the 6 per cent tax of Pennsylvania, and for the VAT.

-Moreover, both the GATT and the OECD have made extensive enquiries into the trade effects of the VAT, which is now also used by many non-Community countries.
+Moreover, both the GATT and the Organization for Economic Cooperation and Development (OECD) have made extensive enquiries into the trade effects of the VAT, which is now also used by many non-Community countries.
 Both organizations concluded that the tax was neutral and did not distort competition between domestic and imported goods.

-1. Quentitative restrictions
+1. Quantitative Restrictions

 Quantitative restrictions, which set absolute limits on the amount of an item that can be imported, are generally much more harmful to free trade than tariffs.
-Quantitative restriction can take place either via quotas or via so-called "voluntary self-limitations" whereby the experting country restricts the level of its experts.
-In recent years Community member states have been steadily abolishing their quantitative restrictions.
-Over the past five years the Community member states decreased the number of their quotas according to the following table.
-In both sets of figures there is extensive duplication since the same products may be subject to restriction in more than one member state.
+Quantitative restrictions can take place either via quotas or via so-called "voluntary self-limitations" whereby the exporting country restricts the level of its exports.
+In recent years Community Member States have been steadily abolishing their quantitative restriction.
+Over the past five years the Community Member States decreased the number of their quotas according to the following table.
+In both sets of figures there is extensive duplication since the same product may be subject to restriction in more than one Member State.

-1 June 1968 1 June 1973
+June 1, 1968 June 1, 1973

 Benelux 56 31

 France 113 64

 Germany 59 30

 Italy 129 58

 In the United States, on the contrary, the trend has been exactly the opposite.
-The United States has been making increasing use of quantitative restrictions, especially through the use of "voluntary self-limitations" and now has more than any Community member state.
-In 1963 the United States had only ? quantitative restrictions, in 1971 it had 67 and in March 1973 it had 77.
+The United States has been making increasing use of quantitative restriction, especially through the use of "voluntary self-limitations" and now has more than any Community Member State.
+In 1963 the United Staes had only seven quantitative restrictions; in 1971 it had 67, and in March 1973 it had 77.

-2. Valuation practices
+2. Valuation Practices